Benefits of Teaching at a Yoga Studio

 If you’re still not sure whether teaching at yoga studios is right for you, here are some questions to ask yourself:

-Are you able to commit to a regular class?
-Are you able to help out with substitute classes?
+Reflect on whether you are able to commit to teaching a regular yoga class.
 Think about it like this.
 If you have a regular class but you have a social engagement that comes up, would you rather teach the class or go to the social engagement?
-Sometimes, there is conflict but if you do not want to take on the commitment of a weekly class, being on the sub list is a great place to be.
+If you do not want to take on the commitment of having a weekly class, the sub list is a great place to be.

-Does studio management appear professional and supportive of their teachers?
-Red flags I’ve noticed are how managers talk down to teachers and/or front desk, play favourites, indulge in gossip, or behave oddly when teachers require subs for their classes.
+Observe whether studio management is supportive of teaching staff.
+Red flags I’ve noticed are how managers talk down to teachers and/or front desk, play favourites, indulge in gossip, or behave punitively when teachers require subs for their classes.

 Was this helpful?
 Let me know if you’re interested in more blogs on this topic of navigating the professional world of yoga.